-Slide 14 Reciprocity Individuals who put themselves at greater risk of harm for the sake of others deserve benefits in exchange for running such risks Obligation exists to: Minimise risks through appropriate infection control measures: Provide appropriate treatment Compensate when harm occurs Review slide content State that this principle applies equally to health care workers who provide care and support for patients at risk of or being treated for TB Mention that minimising risks may be through appropriate infection control measures, including administrative, environmental and personal respiratory protection Having appropriate policies is also very important Slide 15 Effectiveness Duty to avoid actions that are not working Obligation to implement proven measures that are likely to succeed Linked to efficiency (use of limited resources for maximum benefit) USAIDTE CARE II PROJECT Review slide content State that evidence of effectiveness in TB programmes requires ongoing monitoring, surveillance and research Slide 16 Subsidiarity • Decisions to be made as close to individuals and communities as possible • Community participation paramount to ensuring local interests, concerns, beliefs reflected USAID TB CARE II PROJECT Review slide content The principle of subsidiarity aims to bring people closer by guaranteeing that decisions are made with involvement from individuals and communities at the local level It ensures that constant checks are made to verify that decisions are justified and in the interests of the community However, the principle of subsidiarity does not however mean that decisions must always be taken at the local level In some instances, decision-making at a district, provincial or national level may have greater impact, contingent on these decisions reflecting the local needs As a result, community participation is key to ensure these perspectives are incorporated into the decision making process
+Slide 14 Reciprocity • Individuals who put themselves at greater risk of harm for the sake of others deserve benefits in exchange for running such risks • Obligation exists to: • Obligation exists through appropriate infection control measures: • Provide appropriate treatment • Compensate when harm occurs Review slide content State that this principle applies equally to health care workers who provide care and support for patients at risk of or being treated for TB Mention that minimising risks may be through appropriate infection control measures, including administrative, environmental and personal respiratory protection Having appropriate policies is also very important Slide 15 Effectiveness Duty to avoid actions that are not working Obligation to implement proven measures that are likely to succeed Linked to efficiency (use of limited resources for maximum benefit) USAID TE CARE II PROJECT Review slide content State that evidence of effectiveness in TB programmes requires ongoing monitoring, surveillance and research Slide 16 Subsidiarity • Decisions to be made as close to individuals and communities as possible • Community participation paramount to ensuring local interests, concerns, beliefs reflected USAID TE CARE II PROJECT Review slide content The principle of subsidiarity aims to bring people closer by guaranteeing that decisions are made with involvement from individuals and communities at the local level It ensures that constant checks are made to verify that decisions are justified and in the interests of the community However, the principle of subsidiarity does not however mean that decisions must always be taken at the local level In some instances, decision-making at a district, provincial or national level may have greater impact, contingent on these decisions reflecting the local needs As a result, community participation is key to ensure these perspectives are incorporated into the decision making process

-Slide 17 Review slide content Shac 17 Participation Community should have meaningful involvement in all steps of the decision-making process Community should be invited and encouraged to work with policy makers to help drive the decision- making USAID TB CARE II PROJECT 17 USAID IB CARE II PROJECT Slide 18 Review slide content Transparency and accountability Decisions made in open manner Decision-making process is fair, responsive to community needs and evidence-based 18 USAID TB CARE II PROJECT Slide 19 Explain that the concept of patient-centred care Shac 15 Patient-centred care which has long been a part of the Stop TB Involves viewing health care from the patient's strategy (WHO Stop TB Partnership.
-Treatment Involves viewing health care from the patient's perspective and then adapting care to more closely of Tuberculosis; Guidelines, 4th Edition.
-2010) meet the needs and expectations of patients Review slide content "Patient-centered care reflects a partnership among practitioners and patients to ensure that decisions respect patients' wants, needs, and preferences and that patients have the education and support they need to make decisions and participate in their own care.
-Patient- centered approaches recognize that care is provided along a continuum of services" Orbanica Mist, behavy AD, Feld M, Hirsch Maweman Y, Alexan KR, Savelingham M, Wal A, Matada JZ, Bandard P, Barton M, Karl M, K 19 USAID TB CARE II PROJECT
+Review slide content Participation Review slide content Community should have meaningful involvement in all steps of the decision-making process Community should be invited and encouraged to work with policy makers to help drive the decision- making USAID TB CARE II PROJECT Transparency and accountability Review slide content Decisions made in open manner Decision-making process is fair, responsive to community needs and evidence-based USAID TB CARE II PROJECT Explain that the concept of patient-centred care Patient-centred care which has long been a part of the Stop TB <text><text><text><page-footer></page-footer></text></text></text> strategy (WHO Stop TB Partnership.
+Treatment of Tuberculosis; Guidelines, 4th Edition.
+2010) Review slide content <form> Community should be invited and encouraged to solve with policy makers to help drive the decisionmaking USAUTE CARE IF PROJECT Transparency and accountability Decisions made in open manner Decision-making process is fair, responsive to community needs and evidence-based USAUTE CARE IF PROJECT Transparency and evidence-based USAUTE CARE IF PROJECT </form>